- Class: Reptilia

 What woma pythons lack in speed, they make up for in dramatic looks.
 They are slender (by python standards), terrestrial snakes.
 Pythons as a group are non-venomous ambush predators, so where they live dictates their coloration.
 For the nocturnal woma, which inhabits shrublands, woodlands, and grasslands, a distinctive pattern of light and dark brown alternating bands down its body is effective camouflage.
 Coloration ranges from yellow to reddish, gray, or olive brown, with a creamy yellow underbelly.

 Hot stuff.
-There are two species in the genus Aspidites, known as the pitless pythons: the woma and the black-headed python.
-These two species lack the heat-sensing pits along the lips and front of the head that other python species have, perhaps because so much of their diet is other (cold-blooded) reptiles.
+The two species in the genus Aspidites lack the heat-sensing pits along the lips and front of the head that other python species have, perhaps because so much of their diet is other (cold-blooded) reptiles.
 Instead, they sport an equivalent sensory organ on the tip of the snout bordering the mouth opening, in their rostral scales.
 Handy!

 I see you.
 The woma has a narrow head and small eyes.
 Its body is broad and flattish in profile as its tail tapers into the skinny “lure” it uses to entice prey.
-It is smooth scaled and the lacks heat-sensing pits that other pythons possess.
-It has an orange head with dark scales around its eyes.
+It is smooth-scaled and has an orange head with dark scales around its eyes.

 HABITAT AND DIET